 Flightless giants, everywhere you look!

 And not shortsighted.
 All these Erkilan monsters of the veldt, being descended from fliers, retain sharp eyes--no matter how much else they've lost.
 They can see you a long way off.
 "The better to trample you with, my deer."

 Big scary wildlife isn't an unmixed curse--monsters have their good side too!
-Froad's economy is built around hosting the hordes of winged tourists who come to gawk at the spectacle of these giant wingless wonders, "red in tooth and claw".
+Froad's economy is built around hosting the hordes of winged tourists who come to gawk at the spectacle of these giant flightless wonders, "red in tooth and claw".
 If you ignore a few details, it's practically a little slice of Earth--Ngorongoro, perhaps.